 Brian Kathenes is a professional appraiser, author, and radio & TV personalty.
-Mr. Kathenes is the host of Value This! with Brian and Leon, Public Radio’s weekly call-in antiques and collectibles talk show.
-He and his business partner, Leon Castner, share antique tips, take listeners’ calls, and answer questions on all types of antiques and collectibles.
-Their new book: Betcha Didn’t Know That! — 101 Antiques and Collectibles Trivia Tips That Can Make You Rich, Famous, and the Hit of the Party, is on bookshelves and available at Amazon.com in both print and audio versions.
+Mr. Kathenes has hosted Value This! with Brian and Leon, Public Radio’s weekly call-in antiques and collectibles talk show.
+He and his business partner, Leon Castner, shared antique tips, take listeners’ calls, and answer questions on all types of antiques and collectibles.
+Their book: Betcha Didn’t Know That! — 101 Antiques and Collectibles Trivia Tips That Can Make You Rich, Famous, and the Hit of the Party, is on bookshelves and available at Amazon.com and at Betcha_Book, in both print and audio versions.

 Brian is the Managing Partner of National Appraisal Consultants, a firm specializing in personal property appraisal consulting, appraisal theory, litigation support, and appraisal practice development.
 He is a Certified Appraiser of Personal Property and specializes in Rare Books, Manuscripts & Historical Documents, Aircraft, Exotic cars, and in all types of collectibles.

 Brian is the past Chairman of the International Society of Appraisers Ethics Committee.
 His clients include: Disney/ MGM Studios, Chubb Insurance, The City of Philadelphia, US Department of Homeland Security, AIG Insurance, US Marshals Service, The IRS, State Farm Insurance, U.S. Customs & Border Protection, The Sixth Floor Museum in Dallas, Ford Motor Company, The Ronald Reagan Museum at Eureka College, U.S. Bankruptcy Court, and Jaguar Motors.